-The Republic of the Marshall Islands' National Advisory Committee for HIV, STIs and TB extends its gratitude to all partners and stakeholders who contribute to the national response and to this national Global AIDS Response Progress Report.
+The Republic of the Marshall Islands' National Advisory Committee for HIV, STIs and TB (NAC) extends its gratitude to all partners and stakeholders who contributed to the national response and to this national Global AIDS Response Progress Report.

-All of this would not have been possible without the commendable commitment of the Government of the Marshall Islands, most specifically the Ministry of Health, and Women United Together Marshall Islands who provided the leadership and guidance toward the achievement of Millennium Development Goals #6.
+This report not have been possible if it weren't for the commendable commitment of the Government of the Marshall Islands, most specifically the Ministry of Health, Women United Together Marshall Islands, and the members of the NAC who provided the leadership and guidance toward the achievement of our HIV programs.

-I would like to acknowledge the partnerships between the RMI NAC, Civil Society and the Ministry of Health who have stimulated the discussion about HIV and STIs in the Marshall Islands.
+I would like to acknowledge the partnerships between the RMI NAC, Civil Society and the government of the Marshall Islands who have increased the discussion about HIV and STIs in the Marshall Islands.

-Finally, the NAC extends its appreciation to the UNAIDS and national stakeholders for their technical and financial support to this national report.
+Finally, the NAC extends its appreciation to the UNAIDS and national stakeholders for their technical support to this national report.